 There are too many people that cannot even read a map!
 Let alone use a compass.

 I suggest getting a map of your area (or city) and plan your bug out route accordingly.
 Do not rely on your smartphone to help you out and do not rely on "knowing it all".

 You may think you know your area like the back of your hand, but if your trek route has to change you may find yourself in uncharted territory.
 Just get a dang map!

 Maps are also good for visualizing strategies and measuring distances between destinations.
 You can develop a gameplan a whole lot easier by using a map.

 (8 oz) Tactical compass - This durable metal compass is meant for the rugged outdoors and is waterproof and shockproof.
-The North pointer and dial glows in the dark so you can navigate at night if need be.
+The North pointer and dial glow in the dark so you can navigate at night if need be.

 (1.8 ounces) Garmin Instinct Rugged Outdoor Watch with GPS - This watch is totally splurge-worthy and is great for everyday use, let alone in a survival situation.

 This watch uses three navigation systems - GPS, GLONASS, and Galileo - for precision tracking.
 It also has a built-in compass and a barometric altimeter.
 Oh, and it tells time too.